callistajosette/callistajosette.github.io/recursive-algorithms.md

 <iframe src="https://trinket.io/embed/python/623f6a05f8?runOption=run" width="100%" height="425" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Algorithm Analysis
 The Towers of Hanoi recurrence relation is given by $T(n) = 2T(n-1) + 1$.
-This is because we reduce the problem to 2 n-1 size problems (move the top n-1 disks to the intermediate peg, and later move those same n-1 disks to the destination peg) plus 1 additional work of moving the base.
-Solving this recurrence we get $O(2^n)$ time complexity.
+This reflects that the algorithm breaks down the problem into two (n-1)-sized subproblems: moving the top (n-1) disks to the intermediate peg, then relocating those same (n-1) disks to the destination peg, along with one additional move for the base.
+Solving this recurrence yields $O(2^n)$ time complexity.

 ## Credits